orsonteodoro/gcf2/README.md

 CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.

-The reasons for emerging @world 3 times is for CFI violation discovery.
-The CFI volation is not really isolated in the @system set but can affect the @world set like with zlib.
-When a CFI violation is encountered it should be fixed as
+The reasons for emerging @world CFIed 2 times with 1 CFIed @system emerge is for CFI violation discovery.
+The CFI volation is not really isolated in the
-follows:
+@system set but can affect the @world set like with zlib.
+When a CFI violation is encountered it should be fixed as follows:

 1. Fix the exposed bug
 2. If not able to be fixed, then add exceptions to the ignore list while